World imports

 available, which could even be zero.
 To wait for data to be available,

-function to obtain a pollable
+use the subscribe function to obtain a pollable which can be polled

-for using wasi:io/poll
+for using wasi:io/poll.

 resource output-stream